doctorsarah/P5/Readme.md

 Use the provided code to extract width, height, and maximum value (255) from the file.

 ### Conversions and Corrections
 **Signed to unsigned**: Java byte variables have values in the range [-128, 127].
-If you are using any mathematical formulas, you need the values to be in the range [0, 255]. -128 --> 128. -127 --> 129. -1 --> 255.
+If you are using any mathematical formulas, you need the values to be in the range [0, 255]. ```-128 --> 128. -127 --> 129. -1 --> 255```.
 (Once your formulas are complete, you can assign them back to bytes and not worry about the sign value.)
 I recommend creating a **removeSign** method to perform the conversion for integers.

 **Overflow and underflow**: If you perform math on a pixel channel that was in the range [0,255], you may get a result out of bounds (negative or greater than 255).
 I recommend creating a **cap** method that ensures an integer is in the range [0, 255].

 ## Versions
 ### B Version
 **Grayscale**: Convert the image to grayscale.
 For each pixel **grayscale = (red×.3 + green×.59 + blue×.11)**.
 You should round the result.
-The grayscale value as the new red, green, and blue values.
+Use the grayscale value as the new red, green, and blue values.

 ### A Versions
 Do **one** of the following image manipulations: